-Subject: RIN 3064-AD35
+Subject: RIN 3064-AD35 - 20-cent special assessment

-Thank you for the opportunity to comment on the recently proposed FDIC 20-cent special assessment.
+Thank for the opportunity to comment on the recently proposed FDIC 20-cent special assessment.

 The proposed FDIC 20-cent special assessment would have a crippling effect on my bank and would seriously hinder my ability to assist my community with recovery from the current economic crisis.
 I would have no other choice but to consider reducing staff and restricting my lending and other services to my community in response to this unfair expense burden.
 Furthermore, I believe that the result of this special assessment in addition to the proposed increase in the scheduled deposit insurance assessment will jeopardize the very existence of some of the nation's 8,000 community banks.
+I am the fourth generation in this bank and I want it to be here in the future, this is more than just banking to me.

 I understand and support the need for a strong FDIC reserve fund.
 However my bank and the other community banks across the country did not participate in the activities that led to the current economic crisis and the depletion of the reserve fund.
 Yet, my bank and these same community banks, while in the best possible position to assist with the recovery, will in fact find themselves impaired with an additional expense that, for some banks, will account for as much as 100% of their expected income for 2009.
-The combined assessment for my bank in 2009 is estimated to be 10 -13% of my projected net income for the year.
+The assessment for my bank in 2009 will be over \$120,000.